raspberrypilearning/3D-scene/en/step_4.md

 ![Group shapes](images/challenge2-group-shapes.png){:width="400px"}

-Now make another **Hill** sprite, following the same process with the **Circle** tool only.
-You may want to include a number of objects for your scenery in a single sprite.
+Now make another **Hill** sprite.
+You may want to include a number of hills for your scenery in a single sprite or create a new sprite for each.
+Follow the same process above using the **Circle** tool only.

 In the real-world, objects that sit further away appear lighter in colour - to achieve a more realistic effect you can lower the colour **Saturation** of the ovals that are smaller to make them appear further away.